Table of contents

-Can you predict how the stock market will react to certain news, posts, and conversations published online?
+Can you predict how the stock market will react to certain news, posts, and online conversations?
 Knowing how the financial market will behave can give you a competitive advantage and help avoid losses.
 An unexpected ally in predicting the changes in the stock prices are social media.
 Online news travels fast, making the stock market exchange even more susceptible to rapid changes.

 If you look for an extreme example of how social media influences stock market, take a look at Kylie Jenners’ tweet about Snapchat.